– Ensuring The Decision-maker get ALL the information –

 1. Ensure that our communication (presentation, negotiation, seminar / workshop, etc) is specifically designed to cover the needs, wants and lacks of our target audience in a clear, concise and honest manner.
 This should be stated at the very start of the presentation – especially in cultures where Deductive Reasoning is the preferred thinking style.

-2. Supply detailed support documents at the end of the meeting.
+3. In the PESENTATION context, supply detailed support documents at the end of the meeting.

 – Be paper-based.